osalvador/ReplicaDB/docs/docs.md

 The MongoDB connector supports incremental replication using the `source.query` or `source.where` options.
 To enable incremental replication, you will need to specify a `source.query` aggregation pipeline that includes a `$match` stage to filter the documents to be replicated or a `source.where` query filter.

 The incremental mode for MongoDB as sink database uses the `$merge` statement to update the documents in the sink collection.
-The `$merge` statement requires a unique index on some field of the sink collection.
+The `$merge` statement requires a unique index on some field in the sink collection.
 If the sink collection does not have a unique index, ReplicaDB will throw an exception.

 Note that the `$merge` stage is supported since MongoDB 4.2 and later.